wp-plugins/buddydrive/readme.txt

 * language supported : french, english

 == Upgrade Notice ==

+= 1.1.1 =
+Nothing particular, but just in case, you should make a db backup before upgrading.
+Requires at least BuddyPress 1.7.
+Tested in BuddyPress 1.8.1

 = 1.1 =
 Nothing particular, but just in case, you should make a db backup before upgrading.
 Requires at least BuddyPress 1.7.
 Tested in BuddyPress 1.8.